warlock-labs/noether/README.md

 ## Usage

-Here is a rough example of Z₅ (integers modulo 5) using Noether:
+Here is a rough example of Z₅ (integers modulo 5) using Nœther:

 ```rust
 use noether::{Field};